-Where to begin?
-Vegan Nutella is what dreams are made of!
-This creamy, sweet, and nutty delicious spread has the ability to make everything better.
-The original version is full of dairy, and while there are several insanely delicious vegan versions on the market (this Nocciolata is our absolute fave), this recipe is much healthier and cruelty-free!
-I’m in!
+The original version of Nutella is full of dairy, but there are several insanely delicious vegan versions on the market (this Nocciolata is our absolute fave).
+Plus, the recipe below is much healthier and cruelty-free!

 Nutella is a divine smooth and creamy chocolate hazelnut spread commonly used in sweet crepes, on toast, drizzled on top of ice cream, and beyond.
 The original Nutella (by the brand called Nutella) is unfortunately not vegan (it contains milk).
 But Nutella is essentially a mix of chocolate and hazelnut butter, and you can easily make your own that is even better than the store bought kind!